timofeymukha/libWallModelledLES/README.md

 # README #

-libWallModelledLES is a library based on OpenFOAM� technology, extending the capabilities of OpenFOAM in the area of wall-modelled LES (WMLES).
+libWallModelledLES is a library based on OpenFOAM® technology, extending the capabilities of OpenFOAM in the area of wall-modelled LES (WMLES).
 This is a turbulence modelling methodology, which allows to make LES cheaper by not resolving the inner region of turbulent boundary layers.